Death and state funeral of George VI: Prominent absences

 The Belgian King Baudouin refused to attend, believed to be on the advice of his father, Leopold III, who held a grudge against the British prime minister Winston Churchill.
 Churchill had criticised Leopold for remaining in Nazi-occupied Belgium during the Second World War, rather than escaping to lead a government in exile.
 Baudouin went on to attend the funeral of Queen Mary in 1953.
+George VI's daughter and successor Elizabeth II did attend the funeral of King Baudouin in 1993, with his state funeral being the only foreign one she ever personally attended as sovereign.

+Despite attending some aspects of royal proceedings, Queen Mary, now aged 84, grew increasingly aged and was unable to attend her son's interment, but did manage to watch the funeral procession from the windows of Marlborough House.
+George VI was her third son that predeceased her, after Prince John and Prince George, and those around her said that of the three it was the loss that affected her the most.

 US President Harry S. Truman did not attend the funeral upon agreement with Secretary of State Dean Acheson, who had planned his trip to London for meetings on issues pertaining to Germany one week before the king died.
-London wanted to see Truman, but British Foreign Secretary Anthony Eden asked Acheson, Robert Schuman, and Konrad Adenauer come to London to work out a Western Big Three agreement to bring Germany into the European defence organisation ahead of a NATO conference in Lisbon.
+London wanted to see Truman, but British Foreign Secretary Anthony Eden asked Acheson, Robert Schuman, and Konrad Adenauer to come to London to work out a Western Big Three agreement to bring Germany into the European defence organisation ahead of a NATO conference in Lisbon.
 In addition, Acheson also met with key American officials on the issues.

+Wallis, The Duchess of Windsor was not invited and stayed in America.
+The royal family still held resentment towards her stemming from the abdication crisis of 1936, especially Queen Mary and Queen Elizabeth The Queen Mother.
+The Duke and Duchess of Windsor were in New York at the time of the King's death, and discovered the news belatedly from journalists at the Waldorf hotel, much to the Duke's grievance.
+He was firmly told that Wallis would not be received by the royal family and that he would have to attend the funeral alone.
+A similar situation occurred a year later after the death of Queen Mary, who never wrote to the Duchess and remained stoic in her view towards her.
+Queen Elizabeth The Queen Mother held a similar feeling and blamed the Duchess for contributing to the King's declining health; his reluctant coronation and shouldering the burden of the war contributed to his heavy smoking.
+She remained reluctant to meet the Duchess when she visited the UK with the Duke in 1967, and the meeting was tense, only meeting her once more in 1972, on the morning of the Duke's funeral.